yonicd/tidycheckUsage/README.md

 ## Appending `rlang`

-More often than not when a `missing global` pops up it ussually means that you are using [non-standard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html) and need to place `rlang` syntax instead of calling the object itself within a `tidyverse` call.
+Now we can use this information to place `rlang` syntax instead of calling the object itself within a `tidyverse` call.

 To help make this painless the output from `tidycheckUsage` is used to find and replace all those objects.
+This can be done with `append_rlang` for functions or directly to package script on disk with `append_rlang_package`.

 ```r
 x <- function(){